zhongning/zhongning.github.io/source/_posts/markdown-basic-syntax.md

 ```
 > Dorothy followed her through many of the beautiful rooms in her castle.
 >
-> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.
+> The Witch bade her clean the pots and kettles and sweep the floor.
 ```

 ### 引用嵌套